abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 delusion.
 Sometimes we can get lost in judging our meditation—*My samādhi is not good enough.* Although our meditation is very important, we forget that the whole reason we’re meditating is to free ourselves from greed, hatred, and delusion.
-Depth of samādhi—and even profound insights—are only significant because they support that freedom.
+The depth of our samādhi practice or the experiene of a profound insight is only significant because it supports that freedom.
 So we can reaffirm our intention to be free of greed, hatred, and delusion, to be content with our experience.
-No matter how difficult our situation is—our health, our position, or our mental states—it’s not so bad.
+For some, if not many of us, no matter how difficult our situation is—our health, our position, or our mental states—it’s not so bad.
 It could be much worse.
 It’s enough to be content with.
 This is simply where we find ourselves in this moment.
 This is where our kamma has put us.
 And it is possible for us to be content with our situation and to use it to free ourselves from the defilements.

 When we contemplate death and think we have to overcome the defilements—which we do—remember that one of the defilements we have to